Our Core Service

 The short answer: if your project changes the structure of the building, or adds floor area, you need a BCA General Builder.
 If it's interior refinishing — carpentry, paint, new flooring, new bathrooms without moving plumbing walls — you need an HDB-licensed renovation contractor.

 We're a BCA General Builder Class 2.
+That same General Builder licence is what lets us take on heavier commercial work too, like commercial warehouse construction.
 My sister's company, Larry Contractors, is HDB-licensed for renovation.
 Different licences, different scope, different specialisations.

 When a client calls us and the project is really renovation in disguise, we refer them to Larry.
 When a client calls Larry and the project is really structural, they refer us.
 Keeps the work with whoever's actually licensed for it.